DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 85 - 07.30.2026.md

 **Start Here**

 - Updated all my spells in Roll20
+- "We don't lick.
+You're not a dog, don't lick."
+- Trevor gave us the lowdown on the Elisa situation.
+	- She started dating one of Trevor's close childhood friends.
+	- She didn't tell Trevor.
+	- She was recently divorced.

 **Next Session**: August 27th
+### Birthdays
 Trevor's Birthday: May 13th
 Wade's Birthday: July 16th
 Dewitt's Birthday: July 29th